 Message from the Adult Neurology Program Director

-There are a lot of other features that make Stony Brook special, including our strong didactic program, diverse patient population, multiple fellowship opportunities, Night Float System, and active research projects.
-I love that we are also part of Renaissance School of Medicine; all of our residents have invaluable roles in medical student education.
+There are so many other features that make Stony Brook special, such as our strong didactic program, diverse patient population, multiple fellowship opportunities, Night Float System and active research projects.
+Plus, we are part of Renaissance School of Medicine and all of our residents have invaluable roles in medical student education.

 We are a categorical program: NRMP Code is 2919180C0.
 Six positions are available each year.

-We are proud to be part of the Neurosciences Institute which is a collaborative effort among multiple clinical and basic science departments here at Stony Brook University, and includes multiple specialty centers, including:
+We are proud to be part of the Neurosciences Institute, which is a collaborative effort among multiple clinical and basic science departments here at Stony Brook University, and comprises multiple specialty centers, including:

 • JCAHO Comprehensive Stroke Center